Yakuza: Like a Dragon

 - 6 % negative mentions

-The gameplay in "Yakuza: Like a Dragon" marks a significant departure from the series' traditional beat-em-up style, shifting to a turn-based RPG format that has received mixed reactions from players.
-While many appreciate the fresh mechanics and engaging story, some find the combat simplistic and repetitive, with a heavy reliance on grinding.
-Overall, the game successfully integrates its RPG elements with the signature humor and narrative depth of the Yakuza series, making it a unique experience for both newcomers and long-time fans.
+The gameplay of "Yakuza: Like a Dragon" marks a significant departure from the series' traditional beat-em-up style, transitioning to a turn-based RPG format that has received mixed reactions from players.
+While many appreciate the fresh mechanics, engaging story, and character development, some criticize the gameplay for being simplistic, repetitive, and overly reliant on cutscenes, leading to a slower pacing.
+Overall, the game is praised for its humor, depth, and the integration of RPG elements, making it a compelling experience for both newcomers and long-time fans of the franchise.

 “The turn-based combat is uniquely inspired by the real-time guard mechanic to keep you constantly engaged, and the plethora of jobs/roles each party member can specialize in adds great style, strategy, and nuance to the gameplay.”